Ken Wright is a professor in the Sports Business Management Program at The University of Alabama.

 Inducted into the National Athletic Trainers' Association Hall of Fame (NATA) in 2014, Dr. Wright has also received the Sayers “Bud” Miller Distinguished Educator of the Year Award (2000), Most Distinguished Athletic Trainer Award (2006), and Athletic Trainer Service Award (1996) from the NATA.

-Wright has numerous publications to his credit, including a series of 13 videos (Sports Medicine Evaluation and Sports Medicine Taping), a computer-assisted instructional program (Sports Injuries) and textbooks (Basic Athletic Training, 6th ed., 2013, The Comprehensive Manual of Taping and Wrapping Techniques, 5th ed., 2017), and Orthopaedic Immobilization Techniques (2014).
+Wright has numerous publications to his credit, including a series of 13 videos (Sports Medicine Evaluation and Sports Medicine Taping), a computer-assisted instructional program (Sports Injuries) and textbooks (Basic Athletic Training, 6th ed., 2013, Comprehensive Manual of Taping and Wrapping Techniques, 5th ed., 2017), and Orthopaedic Immobilization Techniques (2014).

 Wright has been involved with the United States Olympic Committee as an athletic trainer, educator, and invited presenter at national and international sports medicine and sport management conferences.